arrdem/katamari/docs/build-graph.md

 In a C file for instance, whitespace changes and comment changes don't affect the interpretation of the source files by the compiler; consequently one could imagine writing a domain specific content hash operation which considers only the hash of non-lexical-whitespace in the file.
 Likewise for Lisp code, comments and whitespace are discarded.
 One could imagine content hashing the s-expression structure of the file to produce an identifier - or having a two step content hashing operation where straight file hashes are used to cache more precise content hashes.

-The precise build DSL which Katamari uses is up in the air, but it will be full blown Clojure, with targets and products registered as datastructures into a graph.
-Content hashing of the Katakari `Rollfiles` themselves allows for lazy re-analysis of the build graph, and the build graph itself defines its own invalidation conditions.